Hystabec/Gossip-Simulator/README.md

 # Gossip-Simulator

 Only `Windows` is supported.
+Compiled program can be found on the [Release Tab](https://github.com/Hystabec/Gossip-Simulator/releases)

 ## Simulation Description
 The simulation start as soon as the `gossipSim` program is executed.